ExpiredTapWater/INF2004-Project-P3A/README.md

 # INF2004-Project-P3A
 **Robotic Car Project - Team P3A**

+Hi AAI friends, some of the information here is outdated.
+Just to clarify, we used the VS Code pico extension.
+It should be as simple as opening the project folder, then configure cmake and run.
+If you need help pls ask early as week 13 is rough.
+If you are here for the FreeRTOS template, we followed this guide [here](https://learnembeddedsystems.co.uk/freertos-on-rp2040-boards-pi-pico-etc-using-vscode)

 ## Main Code
 - Pico (Robotic Car) - 'Multicore' branch [here](https://github.com/ExpiredTapWater/INF2004-Project-P3A/tree/Multicore)
 - ESP32/Pico (Remote) - 'Remote' branch [here](https://github.com/ExpiredTapWater/INF2004-Project-P3A/tree/Remote)